Downsizing business? Here's how to succeed with decreased budgets and higher marketing goals

 Build your (email) list

 This is pretty self-explanatory.
-Building your list will help you create and nurture your community of readers and customers that like what you offer and want you to succeed.
+Building your list will help you create and nurture your community of readers and customers who like what you offer and want you to succeed.

 Bear in mind that getting a new customer is at least 5 times more expensive than retaining current ones.

-While many of your newsletter subscribers may not be paying customers yet, you can build authority and trust by constantly producing amazing content, which will then will them convert.
+While many of your newsletter subscribers may not be paying customers yet, you can build authority and trust by constantly producing amazing content, which will then help them convert.

 Anything related to sales should occur later on when they’ve warmed up to your brand and see the value that you offer.